Dr Amelia DeFalco

-My current research project, Curious Kin: Fictions of Posthuman Care, concerns the intersection of posthumanism, vulnerability studies and ethics of care.
-This work investigates concepts of dependency and vulnerability to reimagine and reinvigorate the meaning of care in light of a growing awareness of human/nonhuman interdependencies, affective, biological, and ecological.
+My current research project, Curious Kin: Fictions of Posthuman Care, concerns the intersection of posthuman vulnerability and ethics of care.
+This work seeks to reimagine and reinvigorate the meaning of care in light of growing awarness of human/nonhuman interdependencies, affective, biological, and ecological.
 Related to this research, I co-organized the 2017-18 LHRI Sadler Seminar Series “Touch: Sensing, Feeling, Knowing” and co-edited a collection on ethics and affects in the work of Alice Munro, the Canadian Nobel prize-winning short story writer, with Professor Lorraine York.

 Projects & Awards